robocarstore/donkeycar-images/README.md

 3. Jupyter lab should be accessible via `http://<ip>:8888/`

+4. Donkey car console should be running.
+Check `http://<ip>:8000/vehicle/status`

-4. Mobile app should be able to finish one whole cycle of setup
+5. Mobile app should be able to finish one whole cycle of setup

-5. Calibration should work
+6. Calibration should work

-6. Drive UI should work
+7. Drive UI should work

-7. Training should work
+8. Training should work

 # Others